seek-oss/skuba/docs/migration-guides/seek-module-toolkit.md

 smt release → skuba release
 ```

-**seek-module-toolkit** installs a `commit-msg` Git hook that may cause issues on your local machine after migration.
+`@seek/seek-module-toolkit` installs a `commit-msg` Git hook that may cause issues on your local machine after migration.
 We try to clean this up as part of `smt migrate`,
 but if you get the following error on `git commit`: